gnanasuriyan/KOExtension/README.md

 KOExtension
 ===========

-KOExtension is a small lightweight extension for knockout.
-Using this extension we can easily created well structured complex web and mobile application.
+KOExtension is a small lightweight extension for knockout and using this extension we can easily create well structured complex web/mobile application.